ada-kap/MLB_analysis/README.md

    _Purpose: Identify the most influential schools in player development._

 3. For each decade, which were the top 3 schools producing the most players?
-   _Purpose: Understand shifts in dominance among schools over different eras.
+   _Purpose: Understand shifts in dominance among schools over different eras._

-5. Return the top 20% of teams in terms of average annual spending
+5. Return the top 20% of teams in terms of average annual spending.
-   _Goal: Identify the biggest spenders among teams.
+    _Goal: Identify the biggest spenders among teams._

-7. For each team, show the cumulative sum of spending over the years
+7. For each team, show the cumulative sum of spending over the years.
-   _Goal: Visualize long-term team investment.
+   _Goal: Visualize long-term team investment._

-9. Return the first year that each team’s cumulative spending surpassed 1 billion USD
+9. Return the first year that each team’s cumulative spending surpassed 1 billion USD.
-   _Goal: Understand financial growth over time.
+   _Goal: Understand financial growth over time._

 10. How many players are in the table?
-    _Goal: Get basic scope of the dataset.
+    _Goal: Get basic scope of the dataset._

 12. For each player, calculate age at debut, age at final game, and career length (in years).
-    _Goal: Analyze career duration across MLB history.
+   _Goal: Analyze career duration across MLB history._